kodecocodes/i10t/user-notifications/user-notifications.markdown

 For cuddlePix, your goal is to create something similar to the default expanded view, but just a tad more cuddly.
 A cactus picture with a hug emoji in the corner should do quite nicely.

-To start, delete the existing label, change the view's background color to white, and set the view height to 320.
+To start, delete the existing label and change the view's background color to white.
+Set the view height to 320 to allow yourself more room to work.
 Add an Image View and set the constraints pictured below.

 ![width=50% bordered](./images/imageview-constraints.png)